RunasSudo/synacor.py/notes.md

 #### Mathematical!
 In other words, we seek a solution to the equation *a* + *bc*<sup>2</sup> + *d*<sup>3</sup> - e = 399, where {*a*, *b*, *c*, *d*, *e*} = {2, 3, 5, 7, 9}.

-Synacor being, of course, a programming-orientated exercise, the usual response to this problem is to code up a quick program to loop through all 5! = 120 permutations of the coins to find which one satisfies the equation.
+The Synacor challenge being, of course, a programming-orientated exercise, the usual response to this problem is to code up a quick program to loop through all 5! = 120 permutations of the coins to find which one satisfies the equation.
 Being a mathematician, however – could you tell from the italics? – I will solve this the [*proper* way](https://xkcd.com/435/): with a scientific calculator and some thinking (\*insert insufferably smug expression here\*).

 Firstly, note that -7 ≤ *a* − *e* ≤ 7, so 392 ≤ *bc*<sup>2</sup> + *d*<sup>3</sup> ≤ 406.
 Furthermore, since *bc*<sup>2</sup> is always positive, *d*<sup>3</sup> ≤ 406.
 We can thus rule out *d* = 9, so *d* ≤ 7, *d*<sup>3</sup> ≤ 343 and *bc*<sup>2</sup> ≤ 63, also ruling out *c* = 7 and *c* = 9.
 Furthermore, since 392 ≤ *bc*<sup>2</sup> + *d*<sup>3</sup>, *d*<sup>3</sup> ≥ 329.
 Since we already knew *d* ≤ 7, *d* = 7.